InternalHellhound/realme-bale-linwin-project/Guides/English/Miscellaneous/Rooting.md

 Reboot your device into system and you are done!

 ### Magisk
-Perform same set of moves, which were described for [LKM mode](https://github.com/InternalHellhound/realme-bale-linwin-project/main/Guides/English/Miscellaneous/Rooting.md#lkm-mode).
+Perform same set of moves, which were described for [LKM mode in KernelSU](https://github.com/InternalHellhound/realme-bale-linwin-project/main/Guides/English/Miscellaneous/Rooting.md#lkm-mode).